 Closed Gate Fold: The same as an Open Gate Fold with an additional fold in the center to create 4 panels.

-Coated Paper: Paper with a coating of clay to improve reflectivity and ink holdout.
+Coated Paper: Paper that has been coated by a mixture of materials or a polymer.
 Some coating types offered by Thompson Print & Mailing Solutions include Gloss and Matte.

 Collate: A term used in finishing for gathering sets or pages in a specified order.

-Color Balance: In CMYK prepress, percentages of each ink required to crete a certain color.
+Color Balance: In CMYK prepress, percentages of each ink required to create a certain color.
 On the press, this term refers to the amounts of each ink added to match the desired color.

 Color Bar: A strip of colors in the trim area of a piece of printed material, used to ensure that all colors are printing correctly.